The Best True 4K Dash Cams 2026, And How To Spot Fakes

 Other features: Wi-Fi, GPS, capacitor, lock file button, CPL filter

-The Viofo A229 Pro was released in late 2023.
+The Viofo A229 Pro (full review) was released in late 2023.
 It is available in 2-channel (2CH) and 3-channel (3CH) configurations.
 The 3CH version costs about $30 more than the 2CH one.

-The A229 Pro’s video quality is very good in most situations.
-The only exception is the rear channel at night, which leaves a bit to be desired on very dark roads.
+This camera’s video quality is very good in most situations.
+The only exception is the rear channel at night, which could be a bit better on dark roads.

 Due to this camera’s high bit rates, it’s a good idea to get a memory card of sufficient size.
 We recommend using at least a 256GB SD card.
 The maximum supported card size is 512GB, which is enough to hold over 12 hours of front and rear video.

-It’s important to point out that this camera is very picky with which SD card brand it accepts.
+Like the Viofo A329S, the A229 Pro is picky with which SD card brand it accepts.
 The manufacturer recommends to either use their own brand (Viofo), or SanDisk Max Endurance.
 Other cards can cause stability issues.

 When used with a compatible memory card, the A229 Pro is highly reliable.

-Price: Amazon US / CA / UK – AliExpress – more countries & vendors (ad)
+Price: Amazon US / CA / UKmore countries & vendors (ad)

 Reliability: Good (3.0/5)